PyRepair/maniple/training-data/summarize-experiment-v2/fastapi/6/prompt_response_response_1.md

                     errors.extend(errors_)
                 else:
                     values[field.name] = v_
+    else:
+        for field in required_params:
+            if field.required:
+                errors.append(ErrorWrapper(MissingError(), loc=("body", field.alias)))
+            else:
+                values[field.name] = deepcopy(field.default)

     return values, errors
 ```

+By making these changes, the updated function should properly handle the different shapes of fields, validate the values against the parameters, handle file uploads and empty values, and return the correct values and error lists.

-In the corrected version of the function, the input data types are handled properly, and the appropriate data structures are used to match the expected input parameter type.
-The function should now pass the failing test, satisfy the expected input/output variable information, and also resolve the issue posted in GitHub.
+This corrected code should pass the failing tests, satisfy the expected input/output variable information, and successfully resolve the issue posted in the GitHub bug.